Israel Folau: 2011 season

 Folau began his Australian rules football playing career in the North East Australian Football League playing for the Greater Western Sydney Giants.
 Initially playing in defence and struggling to make an impact, it wasn't until GWS coach Kevin Sheedy moved him into the forward line that his performances improved, including 4 goals in a game against Queanbeyan Football Club.

 2012 season

 Folau made his AFL debut in the Greater Western Sydney Giants first match in the competition, against the Sydney Swans in Round 1, 2012.

 At the start of the season, Israel Folau was chosen to be one of 10 players announced by the AFL as that year's Multicultural Ambassadors.
 The then AFL CEO Andrew Demetriou remarked, "We're genuinely excited to provide 10 players with the opportunity to become leaders in the community, promoting the benefits of inclusion and diversity."

-Folau gave up on his AFL career at the end of the 2012 season, and although his time playing AFL on-field has been described as a failure, he is also credited with helping to establish the Giants in Western Sydney.
+Folau gave up on his AFL career at the end of the 2012 season, with limited success on-field.
+Off-field, opinions were varied on whether the publicity surrounding him was helpful for the Giants and the AFL.